Home » Water Quality » Contaminants » How to Kill Viruses in Water (Water Filters that Removes Viruses)

 Viruses are microscopic, with the smallest measuring only 12 nanometers, about 1/1000th the width of human hair.
 If you want to remove them with a filtration system, the pore size of the filter should also be at least 0.0001-micron.

-Similar to the Waterdrop unit, there are also whole-home filtration systems that use different filters with disinfection methods like UV Light Systems.
+Similar to the Waterdrop unit, there are also whole-home filtration systems that use different filters with disinfection methods like UV light systems.
 These systems first treat the water through a standard carbon filter or a membrane and then subject it to ultraviolet light to sterilize all impurities.

-For cooking and drinking, we recommend distillation devices.
-There are many viable countertop options that can serve small households.
-For those who love hiking and camping in remote locations where accessing clean water isn’t an option, on the other hand, there are several portable filters on the market.
+For those who love hiking and camping in remote locations where accessing clean water isn’t an option, there are several portable filters on the market.
 However, it’s worth noting that not all of these filters remove all kinds of viruses, so it might be safer to use both filtration and disinfection.

-That only leaves us with the best and safest method: a filtration system that has both RO and UV lights.
+That leaves us with the best and safest method: a filtration system that has both RO and UV lights.

 Join our 1 Million+ strong water defense community and get updated on the latest product news & gear reviews.
-Plus, get a FREE 21-page "2024 Water Defense Guide" with exclusive content NOT on this site!

 We HATE spam.
 Your e-mail will never sold or shared!